Yenikapı: Archaeology

-During the archaeological excavation at the Yenikapı Marmaray construction site, it has been learned that Istanbul's history dates back further than was previously thought, some 8,500 years.

 8,000-year-old skeletons were discovered, and with the continuous excavations, further graves have been unearthed.
 The graves reveal that Istanbul used to be home to the earliest settlements during the Stone Age.
 The skeletons were found in four prehistoric graves.

-Other than skeletons, the digs have revealed 34 sunken ships dating back to the seventh and 11th centuries.
+Further excavation of the site revealed 34 sunken ships dating between the seventh and eleventh centuries AD.
+Vessels of this type from the Byzantine Period display characteristics of both shell-first and frame-first construction.
+The Yenikapi ships display a transition from the use of unpegged mortise-and-tenon joints as fasteners for the lower strakes to using coaks by around AD 900.
+Coaking was only present on one Byzantine shipwreck before the discovery found off Bozburun.
+The Yenikapi round ships are a clear break from the classical tradition of ship building which form a wine glass hull with alternating half frames and floor timbers.
+Instead the round ships of the Byzantine Period are flat-floored with inline framing.
 The sunken ships have been conserved at the Istanbul University and the Institute of Nautical Archaeology in Bodrum.

 There were also remnants of some walls found during the excavations.
 They are now considered to be the first city walls of Constantinople, erected when the city was founded as Byzantion.

 About 500 pieces taken from the relics unearthed during the Marmaray excavations were exhibited at the Istanbul Archeology Museum.

 In order to provide an adequate urban and architectural design for the archaeological site, an international design competition was organized in 2012, with the project by Peter Eisenman and Aytac Architects eventually selected as the winning proposal.
 The project also envisages the realization of an archeo-park and a large archaeological museum.

 In 2020, archaeologists discovered animals remains and skeletons, including cats, dating back to the Byzantine period.